yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 ## Workflow

-The flowchart below demonstrates the Mosdns workflow in a conmon use case.
+The flowchart below demonstrates the Mosdns workflow in a common use case.

 ![](https://nrmjjlvckvsb.compat.objectstorage.ap-tokyo-1.oraclecloud.com/picgo/2022/08-25-dc5a235b53ae33d3131083bae573b6be.png)